-responsibilities of the Basic Emergency Medical Technician providing pre-hospital emergency care as outlined by the Tennessee Department of Public Health, Division of Emergency Medical Service.
+This course completes the presentation of the emergency medical techniques currently considered to be within the responsibilities of the Basic Emergency Medical Technician providing pre-hospital emergency care as outlined by the Tennessee Department of Public Health, Division of Emergency Medical Service.
 Professional Liability Insurance may be required.
 (90 hours classroom work) Prerequisite: EMT 110.

-Tennessee Department of Public Health, Division of Emergency Medical Services.
+This course is designed to transition previously licensed Emergency Medical Technicians into the new curriculum of the Tennessee Department of Public Health, Division of Emergency Medical Services.
 Students must be Tennessee certified Emergency Medical Technicians.